jmgsquared214/GWTExample1/README.md

 In order to run the example via Maven in GWT Dev Mode, you need to do:

 1. Add MySQL properties in server.properties and hibernate-cfg.xml
-2.Start the web application in Tomcat 7 via Maven
+2. Start the web application in Tomcat 7 via Maven
 3. Start GWT Dev Mode via Maven
 4. Run the application in your browser